Noor-Fatima425/Automated_Flat_File_Importer_and_Processor_into_Database__Using_SQL_/README.md

 ->Flat File Import: Uses xp_cmdshell to list flat files from a specified directory and loads them into a temporary table.

 ->Dynamic Table Creation: For each flat file, a corresponding table is created dynamically with column names inferred from the data in the first record of the file.

-Data Cleaning: The imported data is processed to remove non-alphanumeric and special characters that may interfere with further processing.
+->Data Cleaning: The imported data is processed to remove non-alphanumeric and special characters that may interfere with further processing.

-Efficient Data Insertion: The program processes the records and inserts them into the newly created tables, matching the appropriate structure and ensuring integrity.
+->Efficient Data Insertion: The program processes the records and inserts them into the newly created tables, matching the appropriate structure and ensuring integrity.

 Steps taken for implementation: